syvsto/booster2024_wasm_components/task2.md

 # 02 Component composition

 One of the strengths of the component model is that you can compose multiple components together.
 As long as the output of one component matches the input from another component, the two are able to be composed together, creating a new component with the inputs of the first component and the outputs of the second.
-In this task, we will build on our outputs from task 1 to make a chain of components that in the end print out "Hello from WASM! and Python! and Javascript! and Python!", using both a Python and a Javascript component.
+In this task, we will build on the Javascript and Python `greeter` components to make a chain of components that in the end print out "Hello from WASM! and Python! and Javascript! and Python!", using both a Python and a Javascript component.

 Within the `tasks/02` folder, you will find the following:

-* `greeter-py/`: The Python implementation of the greeter component from task 1.
+* `greeter-py/`: A directory containing a Python implementation of the greeter component that is composable.
-* `greeter-js/`: The Javascript implementation of the greeter component from task 1.
+* `greeter-js/`: A directory containing a Javascript implementation of the greeter component that is composable.
-* `starter.wasm`: A simple component that exports a function saying "Hello from WASM!".
+* `starter.wasm`: A simple component that exports a function returning the string "Hello from WASM!".
 * `starter.wit`: The WIT file for the `starter.wasm` component.
 * `command.wasm`: A simple component that imports a function returning a string and prints it to the terminal.